muhammedelsepa3y/Pokemon_Application/README.md

  # flutter_Application

- this application is working with pokemon api
+ this application is working with pokemon api to get all pokemons name and image